 The rather thin application (“Design & Access Statement”) from Neale Associates Architects requesting the change of use consists of just three pages, which bizarrely begin by describing Humberstone Road in Chesterton.
 The document proposes that the building will provide “11 rooms for letting purposes with a maximum occupancy of 21 people.”
 The smallest of the 11 rooms is just 6.34 square meters (sic), and it appears to me that three of the rooms may be below the minimum size required in the council’s residential space standards quoted by the owner.
 There are two kitchens and one communal living room for the occupants to share.

-One objector points out that the 2015 extension came with a statement that “the development …shall not be separately used, occupied or let”, while another claims that the house is already being let to multiple tenants.
+An original objector points out that the 2015 extension came with a statement that “the development …shall not be separately used, occupied or let”, while another claims that the house is already being let to multiple tenants.
 This too is concerning.
 I have asked our councillor on the planning committee, Jennifer Page-Croft, to follow this up, and will report back if I get a response.

 - If you want to read the full documentation behind this application, it can be found on the City Council’s planning website here.
 Comments already received from neighbours can be found here.

 - If you’d like to make your own comment on the application, you can do so here.
 You will need to register with the site to do so.
-Alternatively, you can email the case officer, Brenda Louisy-Johnson, at email@example.com – you must quote reference 19/1101/FUL.
+Alternatively, you can email the case officer, Brenda Louisy-Johnson, at email@example.com – you must quote reference 19/1647/FUL.
 Or write to: Planning Services, Cambridge City Council, PO Box 700, Cambridge CB1 0JH.